cashpw/hugo-tufte/README.md

   # Custom copyright notice.
   copyright: "© 2025 Author Name"

-  # Include Katex rendering on all pages.
+  # Include KaTeX rendering on all pages (even those without KaTeX).
+  math: false

+  # Include KaTeX rendering only on the pages which use KaTeX.
-  math: true
+  includeMathWhenNeeded: true

   # If `true`, code blocks will use a dark theme.
   codeBlocksDark: true